devsecfranklin/1337-Noms-The-Hacker-Cookbook/entrees/wimzkl_caramelized-onion-mushroom-stuffin/wimzkl_caramelized-onion-mushroom-stuffin.md

 - 3 or so cups vegetable stock  (I like to use stock made from leftover veggies but store bought works well, too).
 - 4-5 cups jumbo mushrooms - chopped into big chunks - the more the merrier.
 - 1 tablespoon freshly choppsed thyme (sometimes sage is good, too).
+- Some small, fresh sprigs or rosemary for the top when it's done.

 ## How to make it